 In collaboration with the NIST CHiMaD center, an ICME approach in being used to develop new Co superalloys that are strengthened using an ordered FCC (L12) phase (similar to the related Ni-based superalloys).
 The design goals for these alloys include:

 Metal additive manufacturing has opened new design spaces as the potential now exists to build parts with location-specific properties.
-However, the rapid solidfication followed by multiple heating and cooling cycles during the build process can produced unexpected phases and composition variations.
+However, the rapid solidification followed by multiple heating and cooling cycles during the build process can produced unexpected phases and composition variations.
 Post-build thermal processing can be optimized to ensure that the desired properties are achieved.
 For example, precipitation simulations can be used to determine how to avoid the precipitation of detrimental phases during stress-relieving processing.
 New alloys are being designed specifically for the additive manufacturing that have smaller freezing range to reduce microsegregation and residual stresses.
-Current alloy systems of interest include martensitic stainless steels (17-4 PH), Ni-base superalloys (IN625 and IN718) and Ti alloys.
+Current alloy systems of interest include martensitic stainless steels (17-4 PH), Ni-base superalloys (IN625 and IN718), and Co-base superalloys.

 A variety of CALPHAD-based data resources are being developed to support the design of advanced structural materials.